hola/android_sdk/README.md

 This document describes integration of a native Android app to HolaCDN.

+- Currently supports MediaPlayer and VideoView.
+ExoPlayer support coming soon.
-Android version 4.4 and above is required.
+- Android version 4.4 and above is required.

 If you have any questions, email us at cdn-help@hola.org, or skype: holacdn